Dvd848/the-last-word/README.md

 Therefore, an attempt was made to select only a subset of the words accepted by Hspell.
 Details on the process are available [here](https://github.com/Dvd848/the-last-word/tree/main/utils/words).

-It's possible to disable the dictionary-check via the Settings menu of the game.
+As a partial mitigation, it's possible to force the game to accept the words in a certain move by using an "objection".
+Alternatively, it's possible to disable the dictionary-check via the Settings menu of the game.
 Suggestion for alternative dictionaries are welcome (the dictionaries must have a license compatible with "The Last Word"'s own license as listed below).

 ## References